cloudnative-pg/cloudnative-pg/hack/e2e/README.md

 * `KIND_VERSION`: the version of Kind.
 Defaults to the latest release.
 * `BUILD_IMAGE`: true to build the Dockerfile and load it on kind, false to get the image from a registry.
 Default: `false`.
+* `LOG_DIR`: the directory where the container logs are exported.
+Default:
+    `kind-logs` directory in the project root.

 `run-e2e-kind.sh` forces `E2E_DEFAULT_STORAGE_CLASS=standard`